lisunshiny/liannsun.com/blog/src/content/posts/making-the-perfect-backpack-for-me-part-1.md

 ~1.5 years ago, with no sewing experience, I went down a rabbit hole to build myself a new “do everything” weekday backpack.

-1+ year and 5 tries later, I think I finally did it.
+1+ year and ~5 tries later, I think I finally did it.

 <img
   src="/blog/bag-spin-video-slower.gif"
   alt=""
   style="width: 40%; height: auto;"
 />

+*My new daily driver*

 ## About my backpack needs